Seed-Starting & Transplanting

 • Stand-Up Soil Blockers are an option for any grower who prefers the ergonomics and leverage of a stand-up blocker.
 We offer 6-Cell, 12-Cell, 20-Cell, and 35-Cell stand-up blockers.

-• For the commercial grower, we offer the Johnny’s 72-Cell Commercial Soil Blocker, an excellent option for operations looking to use soil blocks at a large scale.
+• For the commercial grower, we offer the Johnny’s 72-Cell Commercial Soil Blocker and the Johnny’s 50-Cell Commercial Soil Blocker, both excellent options for operations looking to use soil blocks at a large scale.
 This soil blocker compresses a full 1020 tray of soil blocks in a single motion.

 What About Dibbles?